MTPruett-DevOps/pages/src/posts/misc/terraform-databricks-issues.md

 This error typically occurs when using `azure_use_msi = true` in the Databricks provider block.
 Terraform attempts to acquire a token via the IMDS endpoint, but the request fails with `identity not found`.

-This is often due to a missing or mismatched App Registration in Azure Entra ID.
-The Managed Identity is present, but the corresponding application registration for the requested resource (e.g., Databricks) is either deleted or exists in a different Azure AD tenant.
+This is often due to a missing Managed Identity (MI) in Azure Entra ID.
+The enterprise application is present, but the corresponding MI for the requested resource (e.g., Databricks) is either deleted or exists in a different Azure AD tenant.

 **Troubleshooting Steps:**